 There are 4 stages of time blocking;

-- The planning Stage: Assign your tasks according to your priority and important level.
+- The planning stage: Assign your tasks according to your priority and importance level.

-- The Blocking stage: Assign each task with a certain amount of time with no. of days, or minutes or hours. it can be short or can be long, according to your capacity.
+- The Blocking stage: Assign each task with a certain amount of time with no. of days, minutes, or hours. it can be short or can be long, according to your capacity.